Welcome!

 Mai See Thao

-Professor Thao will be joining us as an Anna Julia Cooper Postdoctoral Fellow, and will begin in Fall 2024 as an Assistant Professor of Anthropology and Asian American Studies.
+Professor Thao will be joining us as an Anna Julia Cooper Postdoctoral Fellow, and an Assistant Professor of Anthropology and Asian American Studies.
+Her research focuses on legacies of imperialism, violence, and post-refugee experiences, particularly on chronic diseases and health outcomes.
+Professor Thao teaches courses on migration, the Cold War & Southeast Asian memories, and collective trauma.

 Rachel Kuo